wcasia/2026-website/README.md

-# 2026-website
+# WordCamp Asia 2026
-WordCamp Asia 2026 - Website Team
+Setup guide for the WordCamp Asia 2026 theme.